Scientific name: Clerodendrum thomsoniae

 - Limp/drooping foliage: This is a symptom of dehydration in your Bleeding Heart vine.
 Most time once you have given it a good drink the plant should perk up.
 Do not allow this to happen to the plan to often as it can weaken your plant and make it susceptible to pests and disease.
 Be sure to check the soil often and if it is dry to the touch, water.

 - Yellowing/ excessive leaf drop: It is the nature of all indoor plants to shed a few yellow leaves now and again, this is their way of getting rid of old-growth.
 However, if you are regularly seeing yellowing leaves or large amounts of foliage loss then you may be overwatering your houseplant.
 Check that your planter is draining sufficiently, if this is not the case then be sure to adjust your watering accordingly and do not allow the soil to stay soggy for prolonged periods of time.
 If your plant has been overwatered, re-pot, and check that there is no root rot.
+To learn more about watering issue in houseplants read: Identify Overwatering Vs Underwatering in Houseplants.

 - Brown edged leaves/crispy leaves: This is a symptom of very dry air.A quick and temporary solution is to sprits your plant regularly, other more permanent solutions are to either place your plant on a pebble tray or to relocate the houseplant to a more humid location, such as your bathroom, as long as the lighting is correct.
-The crisp edges will not disappear on old foliage, however, if you have got the humidity correct, the new foliage should lush.
+The crisp edges will not disappear on old foliage, however, if you have got the humidity correct, the new foliage should be lush.

-- Pests: Already stressed Clerodendrum will be highly susceptible to pest infestations leading to excessive yellowing fronds and leaf drop.
-Mealybug, scale and spider mites are common indoor plants pests and find the bleeding heart irresistible which will weaken your plant relatively quickly if left untreated.
-Adjust environmental stressors for your house plant and treat infestations with an organic pesticide.
+Pests: Already stressed Clerodendrum will be highly susceptible to pest infestations leading to excessive yellowing fronds and leaf drop.
+Mealybug, Scale and Spider mites are common indoor plants pests and find the bleeding heart irresistible which will weaken your plant relatively quickly if left untreated.
+Adjust environmental stressors for your house plant and treat infestations with an Organic Pesticide.

 - Origin West Africa